-Dan Rice serves as the President, CEO and Chairman of the Board for the Alliance Community Foundation, which provides charitable planned giving services to individuals and their professional advisors.
+With an advisor-centric mindset, Dan Rice believes that donor-focused planned giving vehicles are optimally designed and creatively implemented within an ecosystem where the “donors come second.”
+He serves as the President, CEO and Chairman of the Board for the Alliance Community Foundation, which provides charitable planned giving services to individuals and their professional advisors.

 Dan previously served as the Philanthropy Architect for Convoy of Hope and was the Co-Founder, President, CEO and Chairman of the Board for the National Community Foundation.

 He was also the Philanthropy Architect for the Educational Media Foundation, parent organization of the K-LOVE and Air1 radio networks, and Vice President of the K-LOVE & Air1 Foundation.
-For 26 years he was also World Vision’s Principal Gifts department Philanthropic Advisor and National Director of Gift Planning.
-He especially enjoyed co-authoring World Vision’s Family Philanthropy Guidebook.
+Prior to this, Dan was World Vision’s Principal Gifts Philanthropic Advisor and National Director of Gift Planning for 26 years and co-author of World Vision’s Family Philanthropy Guidebook.

 Dan is a co-founder and Chairman of the Board of the Charitable Trust Administration Company, a third party charitable trust and foundation administration services corporation.

-He is a member of the Advisors in Philanthropy, the National Association of Charitable Gift Planners and formerly served for 13 years on the Board of the Morgan Stanley Global Impact Funding Trust and also on the advisory committee for the Chair of Philanthropy at The American College.
+He formerly served for 13 years on the Board of the Morgan Stanley Global Impact Funding Trust and on the advisory committee for the Chair of Philanthropy at The American College.

-Since 1980, Dan has actively consulted with highly successful individuals and families and their professional advisors.
+Since 1980, Dan has actively consulted with highly successful individuals, families and their professional advisors.
 He is nationally recognized as a humorous and informative communicator on philanthropic planning.

 Randy A. Fox